 (6) Unit Requirements.

 (A) Unit Sizes.
 Developments proposing New Construction or Reconstruction will be required to meet the minimum sizes of Units as provided in clauses (i) - (v) of this subparagraph.
 These minimum requirements are not associated with any selection criteria.
 Developments proposing Rehabilitation (excluding Reconstruction) or Supportive Housing Developments will not be subject to the requirements of this subparagraph.
+If the Development involves both Rehabilitation and Reconstruction or New Construction, the Reconstruction or New Construction Units must meet these requirements.

 (i) five hundred (500) square feet for an Efficiency Unit;